Shedhatch/Fivem-Control-keys/README.md

 # Fivem-Control-keys
-(ESX)

 # Script
-This is just a list of all existing keys in Fivem
+A list of all existing keys in Fivem (Not updated since years!)

 # Copyright
-Script originally from <a href="https://github.com/KingCprey ">HERE</a>
+Originally from <a href="https://github.com/KingCprey ">HERE</a>

-I just added some keys that was missing
+I just added some keys that were missing